 A broader definition of being successful

 So when we think of living a truly successful life, we are really talking about having a reasonable measure of success in many different areas.
 For that to be a reality, it’s absolutely vital that we establish a definition for what it means to succeed in each of those areas and then analyze how succeeding in that area can contribute to the other areas.
-This is the only way that we can gauge our progress without throwing everything else out of balance.
+This is the only way that we can gauge our personal success progress without throwing everything else out of balance.

 How do you measure success?